PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

   <img src="/assets/images/Azure_Assignment_Confirmation.png"></a>
 </figure>

-where you can review applied configuration and make any required change.
+Where you can review applied configuration and make any required change.

 ## Exchange Online Certificate Based authentication - Testing connection